pratikbin/classic-docs/docs/develop/sdks/terra-js/keys.md

 A `MnemonicKey` derives itself from a 24-word  [ BIP-39 ](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic as opposed to the bytes of a  private key.
 A `MnemonicKey` has various levels of definition:
 - Supply no arguments for the mnemonic to be randomly generated ( effectively generating a random key ).
 - Supply only a 24-word BIP-39 mnemonic to generate a corresponding key.
-- Supply a full HD path (using either a  random or particular mnenomic).
+- Supply a full HD path (using either a  random or particular mnemonic).

 ```ts
 import { MnemonicKey } from '@terra-money/terra.js';